Tunable phonon induced steady state coherence in a double quantum dot: Results

-The spectral functions of` phonons in solid state DQDs have been well characterized theoretically and experimentally and varies depending on the experimental platform\cite{Petta1, Petta2, phonon_spectral_deriv, measuring_phonons_2010,Colless2014}.
-Our chosen spectral function is known to be a good description of bulk acoustic phonons in GaAs DQDs \cite{Petta2, measuring_phonons_2010,Colless2014}.
-The frequency $\omega_c=c_s/d$, where $c_s$ is the speed of sound in the substrate and $d$ is the distance between the two quantum dots.
-The frequency $\omega_{max}$ is the upper cut-off frequency.
+The spectral functions of phonons in solid-state DQDs have been well characterized theoretically and experimentally and they vary depending on the experimental platform~\cite{Petta1, Petta2, phonon_spectral_deriv, measuring_phonons_2010,Colless2014}.
+Our chosen spectral function is known to be a good description of bulk acoustic phonons in GaAs DQDs~\cite{Petta2, measuring_phonons_2010,Colless2014}.
+The frequency $\omega_{max}$ is the upper cut-off frequency, while $\omega_c=c_s/d$, where $c_s$ is the speed of sound in the substrate and $d$ is the distance between the two quantum dots.
 The dimensionless parameter $\gamma_b$ controls the strength of coupling with phonons.
 The validity of our theory requires that $\gamma_b\ll 1$.
 We have set $\omega_c=1$ and used this as our unit of energy.